Obama returns to Arizona to tout broad U.S. housing recovery

 Obama’s return to Phoenix will have historic resonance because he spoke there the day after signing his $787 billion stimulus plan into law more than four years ago.

-He is again focusing on the economy, trying this time to pressure lawmakers into passing government spending bills that reverse deep spending cuts and allocate funds to repair roads and bridges, and raise the nation’s debt limit without drama before looming fall deadlines.
+He is again focusing on the economy, trying this time to pressure lawmakers into passing bills that reverse deep spending cuts, allocate funds to repair roads and bridges and raise the nation’s debt limit before autumn deadlines.

-The president’s focus on housing reflects the sector’s outsize impact on the broader economy.
-Not only is a home usually a family’s largest purchase, the effects of home buying ripple outward and affect a swath of other businesses such as appliance, furniture and hardware sales, landscaping and finance.
+The president’s focus on housing reflects the sector’s outsized impact on the broader economy.
+Not only is a home usually a family’s largest purchase, home buying affects a swath of other businesses such as appliance, furniture and hardware sales, landscaping and finance.

 Obama is using his series of speeches to press for action to strengthen a tepid economic recovery.
 He is emphasizing jobs and middle class economic stability to counter a Republican message of concern over debt and deficits.